 St. Petersburg, FL Author Writes Historical Fiction Novel

-September 10, 2020 (PRLEAP.COM) Entertainment NewsThe Year that Rocked, a new book by Kathy Sullivan, has been released by Dorrance Publishing Co., Inc.
+September 15, 2020 (PRLEAP.COM) Entertainment NewsThe Year that Rocked, a new book by Kathy O. Sullivan, has been released by Dorrance Publishing Co., Inc.

 Chicago, 1979.
 Flynn is a Director on a network daytime TV talk-show.
 His buddy J.J.
 Watts is a Program Director at Chicago album-oriented rock radio station WQXA.
 The Year that Rocked takes you through their adventures in the Chicago rock music scene during that year.
 There are plenty of scenes about the sex, drugs and rock-and-roll going on.
 But at the heart of the story, it's all about the music and the fun.
 It was an outlaw time for the faithful rockers.
 The Year that Rocked is a book of faction.
 You don't know where the facts end and the fiction begins because so many of the events really happened.
 The themes cover how the music lifts you up.
 How going after your dreams brings you closer to your true self.
 And how having a true friend is more important than ever.
 Nineteen-seventy-nine was the end of the decade and the era of the 60s and 70s rock music explosion that brought us the music we still listen to today.
 The Year that Rocked is a valentine to the city of Chicago, bringing the city alive with the vitality that can only be found in the giant of the Midway.
 So get ready for a rock-and-roll ride through a year that distinguished an era and a lifestyle.